Carnegie Mellon University-Wide Studies Courses

 - Spring: 9 units

 Full descriptions of each section topic are available at https://ideate.cmu.edu/courses/portal-and-section-details.html.
 IDeATe Portal courses introduce students to key aspects of critical, creative, and technical practice and prepare them to engage in productive interdisciplinary Collaborative Studio coursework in IDeATe minor areas.
 Section A: Learning about Learning will provide an introduction to the science of learning.
 Students will learn about the different ways that people learn, the factors that influence learning, and how to apply this knowledge to their own learning and in designing learning experiences.
 Section B: Intelligent Environments is a hand-on, project-based course that introduces students to the issues and challenges of creating workable, affordable, and adaptable intelligent environments.
+Section C: Garments covers the process of design, patterning, and construction of garments or other wearable items - to support creating experimental pieces for the body.

 Course Website: https://ideate.cmu.edu/courses/portal-and-section-details.html